See Spaces for an explanation of "what is a Space?"

 }

 You can include Leader Mode in the Space configuration by including the user object in the payload.
-The user object has mutiple settings with which you describe the rights and identity of the users who will be joining the Space via the returned client_url parameter.
+The user object has multiple settings with which you describe the rights and identity of the users who will be joining the Space via the returned client_url parameter.
 For now we will create a Leader as the returned client_url which, in our scenario, will be used by the Teacher.

-See more about the client_url parameter below and the user object here.
+See more about the client_url parameter below.

 A leader or a general user (student) can be added to a Space at any future date.
 It is, however, more convenient to perform this when the Space is first being created and thus reduces the number of calls to the Launch endpoint.